-Andrew Phillips graduated from Stanford University in Classics in 2011 and was a varsity starting offensive lineman on the nationally-ranked Stanford University Football team.
+Andrew Phillips graduated from Stanford University with a B.A. in Classics in 2011 and was a varsity starting offensive lineman on the nationally-ranked Stanford University Football team.
 Awarded by his teammates as most inspirational player, he is a budding Shakespeare scholar.
 Despite his huge stature, he owns perhaps the world’s most miniature copy of The Tempest (1” across).
 The editors vouch that Andrew quotes regularly from the Meditations of Marcus Aurelius and Thucydides on Pericles.
-Andrew also recently received his M.S. degree from University of Virginia in 2012.
+Andrew also received his M.S. degree from University of Virginia in 2012.

-Brianna Rego has been published in Scientific American with a January 2011 article “Radioactive Smoke” on polonium 210 poisoning in tobacco as highbrow investigative journalism.
+Brianna Rego (Lind) has been published in Scientific American with a January 2011 article “Radioactive Smoke” on polonium 210 poisoning in tobacco as highbrow investigative journalism.
 She received her Ph.D. in History of Science at Stanford University.
 Testing her appetite for archaeological research in 2005 in the humid jungles of the Maya world in her place of birth (Guatemala), she also honed an appetite for wry narrative while swatting insects and enduring the dirt and sweat of fieldwork.

 Michael Shanks, Archaeologist, is Hoskins Professor of Humanities at Stanford University, Director of Stanford University’s Humanities Lab and Co-Director of the Binchester Archaeology Project, also having excavated in Greece, Sicily and elsewhere around the world.
 Shanks is one of the world’s most influential archaeologists, an inventor of postprocessual theory according to the World Archaeological Congress.
 Author of many pioneering books and publications, his Cambridge University Ph.D. was followed by a Docentur (Sc.D.) from University of Gothenburg, Sweden.

-Santana Shorty graduated from Stanford University in 2014 and is from the Navajo Nation.
+Santana Shorty graduated from Stanford University with her B.A. in 2014 and is from the Navajo Nation.
 A gifted singer of Navajo songs and deep on folklore, she is following the Stanford Humanities track.
 She is currently studying her native language and oral traditions and could intimately teach Southwest History.
 She enjoys wearing ridiculously large turquoise earrings and eating New Mexico red chile.
 She is also fiercely passionate about human rights and justice.
 She would make a great ambassador from the U.S. to anywhere.

 P. F. Sommerfeldt lived in London for years, working in antiques and art as well as interior design.
 She studied at the University of London, including coursework with the National Gallery’s Ashok Roy on pigment analysis and also at Christie’s at South Kensington in art history.
 She currently travels several months a year in Europe where she is on the lookout for antique furniture for her clients.